 - The program has now grown to over 1,050 volunteers, organized into 26 different committees

-- Our volunteers loves us, with the average years of service now more than 6.5 years!
+- Once you start it’s hard to stop, with the average volunteer years of service now more than 6.5 years

 - Although Rogers Cup takes place once a year, Tennis Canada has a full-time team in the Volunteer Office, which is continually working to improve the program